 - (ii) Where an application is made before 28 June 2021 and where the credit institution or the counterparty does not yet have an NSFR of at least 100%, a description of the plans to achieve compliance, including in the situation where the preferential treatment is not granted.
 The ECB will assess whether these plans are reliable, also in view of the specific business model of the credit institution. - (2) With respect to the requirement laid down in Article 428h(1)(a) of the CRR specifying the counterparty to the transaction for which a preferential treatment may be applied, credit institutions should consider the following. - (i) Where Article 428h(1)(a)(i) or (ii) of the CRR applies, the parent should be understood as a parent undertaking as defined in Article 4(1)(15) of the CRR and subsidiary should be understood as defined in Article 4(1)(16) of the CRR.
-In those cases, the credit institution and the counterparty should belong to the same scope of consolidation as defined in Article 18(1) of the CRR. - (ii) Where Article 428h(1)(a)(iv) or (v) of the CRR applies, a preferential treatment may only be granted where the conditions referred to in Article 113(7) or Article 10 of the CRR have been met.
-Moreover, in those cases, the ECB does not intend to apply the preferential treatment to deposits referred to in Article 428g of the CRR, which already receive a dedicated treatment of being recognised as liquid assets pursuant to the Commission Delegated Regulation (EU) 2015/61. - (3) With respect to the requirement laid down in Article 428h(1)(b) of the CRR, where the credit institution would like to apply a higher available stable funding factor to a committed credit or liquidity facility granted to the credit institution by a counterparty referred to in Article 428h(1)(a) of the CRR, the ECB expects to be shown that cancellation clauses for the contracts include a notification period of at least 18 months and that the agreements and commitments do not contain any clause that would allow the funding provider to: - (i) require any conditions to be fulfilled before the funding is provided; - (ii) withdraw from its obligations to fulfil these agreements and commitments; - (iii) change substantially the terms of agreements and commitments without prior approval from the ECB. - (4) With respect to the requirement laid down in Article 428h(1)(c) of the CRR, the credit institution should demonstrate the following: - (i) where the credit institution would like to apply a higher available stable funding factor to a committed credit or liquidity facility received from a counterparty referred to in Article 428h(1)(a) of the CRR, the corresponding outflows that could arise from the relevant facility are taken into account in the liquidity recovery plan and contingency funding plan of the counterparty;
+In those cases, the credit institution and the counterparty should belong to the same scope of consolidation as defined in Article 18(1) of the CRR. - (ii) Where Article 428h(1)(a)(iv) or (v) of the CRR applies, a preferential treatment may only be granted where the conditions referred to in Article 113(7) have been met or where credit institutions and counterparties are situated in the same Member State and are permanently affiliated to a central body which supervises them and which is established in the same Member State, as referred to in Article 10 of the CRR.
+Moreover, in those cases, the ECB does not intend to apply the preferential treatment to deposits referred to in Article 428g of the CRR, which already receive a dedicated treatment of being recognised as liquid assets pursuant to the Commission Delegated Regulation (EU) 2015/61. - (3) With respect to the requirement laid down in Article 428h(1)(b) of the CRR, where the credit institution would like to apply a higher available stable funding factor to a committed credit or liquidity facility granted to the credit institution by a counterparty referred to in Article 428h(1)(a) of the CRR, the ECB expects to be shown that cancellation clauses for the contracts include a notification period of at least 18 months and that the agreements and commitments do not contain any clause that would allow the funding provider to: - require any conditions to be fulfilled before the funding is provided; - (ii) withdraw from its obligations to fulfil these agreements and commitments; - (iii) change substantially the terms of agreements and commitments without prior approval from the ECB. - (4) With respect to the requirement laid down in Article 428h(1)(c) of the CRR, the credit institution should demonstrate the following: - (i) where the credit institution would like to apply a higher available stable funding factor to a committed credit or liquidity facility received from a counterparty referred to in Article 428h(1)(a) of the CRR, the corresponding outflows that could arise from the relevant facility are taken into account in the liquidity recovery plan and contingency funding plan of the counterparty;